Relief from Admissions

 As long as your filing is received by the deadline (16 court days before the hearing), you can file at the counter, by dropbox, or by mail.
 But note that it must be received by the deadline.
 Postmarked does not count.

-Fee Waiver: If you are receiving government benefits such as Medi-Cal or are otherwise qualified because of low income, you may qualify for a fee waiver.
-If you applied for one when you filed the case, there will be no fee.
-If you have not yet applied for a fee waiver, turn the fee waiver request forms in with the motion instead of a fee payment.
+Fee Waiver: If you are receiving government benefits such as Medi-Cal or are otherwise qualified because of low income, you can apply for a fee waiver.
+If you do not yet have a fee waiver, turn the fee waiver request forms in with the motion instead of a fee payment.
 For more information, see our Step-by-Step guide on Fee Waivers.

-If the other attorney or party opposes your motion, you may choose to serve and file a reply to the opposition at least five court days prior to the motion.
+The moving party may choose to serve and file a reply to the opposition at least five court days prior to the motion.
 CCP § 1005.
 It must be served by overnight mail to reach the opposing party no more than one day after it is filed.

 8

-Closely review the tentative ruling.
-As the party making the motion, you are looking for your motion to be “GRANTED.”
-The motion may also be “DENIED” or “GRANTED IN PART” and “DENIED IN PART.”
-Occasionally the judge will order the parties to appear.
-Be sure to read the tentative ruling very carefully to make sure you understand it.
+Closely review the Tentative Ruling.
+If you are making the motion, you are looking for your motion to be “GRANTED.”
+If you are opposing the motion, you are looking for the motion to be “DENIED.”
+The motion may also be “GRANTED IN PART” and “DENIED IN PART.”
+The judge sometimes orders the parties to appear (“APPEARANCE REQUIRED”), even if neither party requests oral argument.

-If you are happy with the tentative ruling, you do not need to do anything.
-You won’t have to go to court unless the tentative ruling orders you to appear, or the other side calls you and the court before 4:00 p.m. that same day to request oral argument.
-If that happens, you should go to the court hearing and be prepared to argue your case.
+Winning party: If you are happy with the Tentative Ruling, you do not need to do anything unless the Tentative Ruling orders you to appear, or the other side calls you before 4:00 p.m. that day to request oral argument.
+If that happens, you should go to the court hearing in person or by Zoom and be prepared to argue your case.

 9